STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 High Performance ParalleX (|hpx|) is the first runtime system implementation of the ParalleX execution model.
-The |hpx| runtime software package is a modular, feature-complete, and performance oriented representation of the ParalleX execution model targeted at conventional parallel computing architectures such as SMP nodes and commodity clusters.
+The |hpx| runtime software package is a modular, feature-complete, and performance-oriented representation of the ParalleX execution model targeted at conventional parallel computing architectures, such as SMP nodes and commodity clusters.
 It is academically developed and freely available under an open source license.
 We provide |hpx| to the community for experimentation and application to achieve high efficiency and scalability for